 The filter that the signal reaches prior to the ADC is used to reject dc signals and to band limit the signal for antialiasing.
-Figure 62 shows the architecture of the filter.

 The antialiasing filter is a combination of a single-pole highpass filter and a second-order low-pass filter.
 The high-pass filter can be configured at a ratio of the low-pass filter cutoff.
 This is selectable through the SPI.